FgTe/React-form-logic-HOC/README.md

 # React-form-logic-HOC
-It is a React Higher-Order Components that id helpful to customize form controler.
+It is a React Higher-Order Components that is helpful to customize form controler.